energy-py is a tool for running reinforcement learning experiments with energy environments. The project is open source and hosted on GitHub.

 What is reinforcement learning

 It’s quite different from supervised learning.
-In supervised learning we start with a big dataset.
-We train a model to replicate the patterns found in this dataset so that we can make predictions.
+In supervised learning we start with (hopefully big) dataset.
+We train a model to predict the target associated with each sample.

 If you are interested in learning more about reinforcement learning, I would recommend these resources